couchbaselabs/try-cb-python/README.md

 To end the application press <kbd>Control</kbd>+<kbd>C</kbd> in the terminal and wait for `docker-compose` to stop your containers.

-Running the application with the `server` profile pulls an image containing a prebuilt version of the backend.
-If you want to make changes to the backend, you can run the application with the `local` profile, detailed [here](#editing-the-backend).
+Running the application with the `local` profile pulls an image containing a prebuilt version of the backend.
+If you want to make changes to the backend, you can run the application with the `local-server` profile, detailed [here](#editing-the-backend).

 ## Run the Database in Capella